NicoVogel/testing-practices/README.md

 > You can find the presentation here: https://nicovogel.github.io/testing-practices/

+The slides are currently the most up to date and the code and readme will follow soon.

 # Testing Practices

 A big part of development in companies it to write tests.